 George says, "This offering is projected to return in excess of 26% annually, on a simple interest, non-compounding basis.
 A very experienced hotel builder and developer is building a Fairfield Inn and Suites in Roseburg, Oregon.
 Still reeling from construction loan losses suffered during the Great Recession, banks today will not exceed 65% loan-to-cost.
-Therefore, in order to build a roughly $16 million hotel, the developer has to raise over $5.5 million in equity.
+Therefore, in order to build a roughly $16 million hotel, the developer has to raise equity.
 The Blackburne & Brown Equity Preservation Fund (“EPF”) is endeavoring to raise approximately $2 million.”

 Blackburne & Sons is pleased to present this syndication offering as an equity contributor to the ground-up construction of a NEW Marriott-Fairfield Inn in Roseburg, Oregon.
 While this type of offering is different from other investment offerings in the past, the past performance and experience of the developer and the Marriott flagship caught the attention of Blackburne & Sons as an opportunity for our investors.

 The return on this investment will come from two ways:

 No income will be generated during construction and early start-up; therefore distributions from cash-flow are not forecasted to begin sooner than 18 months after the initiation of this investment.
 More on the cash-flow and distributions later in this offering.